 The general offices of the college, including those of the dean, admissions, advising, financial assistance, and operations are located on the first floor of Wilson Hall in the center of campus.
 Graduate College offices are open from 8 A.M. to 6 P.M., Monday through Thursday; and 8 A.M. to 5 P.M., on Friday.
-The Graduate College may also be contacted by e-mail at asugrad@asu.edu or telephone 480/ 965-3521.
-The Web address is www.asu.edu/graduate.
+For more information, call 480/965-3521, send e-mail to gradadmiss@asu.edu about admissions or asugrad@asu.edu about other topics, or access the Web site at www.asu.edu/graduate.